Non-relativistic regime and topology: topological term in the Einstein equation: Topological term in the Einstein equation with a bi-connection theory

-Therefore, with this choice of reference metric we fulfil Constraints 1. and 2. of Section~\ref{sec::constraints_Top} as $\T\Top$ is now directly related to the chosen spacetime topology, and that in the case of a spatial Euclidean topology, we have $\bar R_{\mu\nu} = 0$ implying $\Top_{\mu\nu} = 0$ (shown in the next section).
-There remains to show that equations~\eqref{eq::ModE2} and \eqref{eq::metrics_cond1} have a NR limit in non-Euclidean topologies.
+Therefore, with this choice of reference connection we fulfill Constraints~1. and~2. of Section~\ref{sec::constraints_Top} as $\T\Top$ is now directly related to the chosen spacetime topology, and that in the case of a spatial Euclidean topology, we have $\bar R_{\mu\nu} = 0$ implying $\Top_{\mu\nu} = 0$.
+Equation~\eqref{eq::ModE2} can be interpreted as relating the deviation between the physical spacetime Ricci curvature $R_{\mu\nu}$ and the reference one $\bar R_{\mu\nu}$ to the energy content in $\CM$.
+In other words, contrary to the Einstein equation for which matter directly curves spacetime, with the bi-connection theory, matter only induces a deviation of the physical spacetime curvature from the reference ``topological'' curvature $\bar R_{\mu\nu}$.
+This is made more explicit in the follow up paper of this study \citep{2023_Vigneron_et_al_b} in which we will show that expansion does not depend anymore on the curvature (i.e. $\Omega = 1, \ \forall \Omega_K$), i.e. does not depend anymore on the type of topology.\\